Amidst billowing clouds of fragrant, aromatic, premium cigar smoke, both first and secondhand, I am Rush Lindboy, and this is the EIB Network.

 Hi, welcome back.

-Here she had Nancy Pelosi, Speaker of the House, one of the most powerful people in government and in the country today, lamenting that she's still part of some old boys' club.
+One of the most powerful people in government and in the country today lamenting that she's still part of some old boys club.

-It just goes to show no matter what you give libs, it's never enough.
+It just goes to show no matter what you give Libs, it's never enough.

-Chris Wallace says the president says he's willing to compromise on the S Chip program.
+Chris Wallace says the president says he's willing to compromise on the S-CHIP program.

 If you fail to override his veto, will you consider a deal or will you keep sending him back the same bill again and again?